sajjadkalantari/c3-examples/007-text-to-image-script/README.md

 - `--output-dir`, `-o`: 📁 Directory to save output files (default: `./output`)
 - `--timeout`, `-t`: ⏱️ Timeout in minutes (default: 15)
 - `--verbose`, `-v`: 🔍 Enable verbose logging

+### 🎬 Video Generation

+The script now supports generating talking portrait videos from images.
+The updated workflow will:

+1. Generate an image based on your prompt
+2. Use the SONIC model to animate the image with lip movements synchronized to audio
+3. Output a video file with the animated portrait

+To use video generation, you need to:
+1. Place an audio file (e.g., welcome.flac) in the input directory
+2. The workflow will automatically use this audio to generate lip movements

+Note: Video generation requires the svd_xt.safetensors model and SONIC unet.pth on your Comput3 instance.

 ### 💡 Examples